onecodex/onecodex/docs/visualization.rst

 =================

-A general plotting tool which can be used to plot boxplots and scatter plots of individual abundances or alpha=diversity metrics.
+A general plotting tool which can be used to plot boxplots and scatter plots of individual abundances or alpha-diversity metrics.

 Alpha Diversity
 ---------------